avpgesulgatech/avpgesulgatech/README.md

-- Cebu based software engineer with 5 years of experience working on a fortune 500 firm.
+- Cebu based software engineer with close to a decades years of experience.

 Reach me at:
-📫 avptechgesulga@gmail.com
+📫 avpgesulgatech@gmail.com
 📫 alf.v.p.gesulga@gmail.com